 Data used for resolving logical identifiers into objects such as queue names.
-The configuration data can be specified either in a file or in the WebSphere Business-to-Business Integrator product's LDAP structure.
+The configuration data can be specified either in a file or in the WebSphere Business Integrator product's LDAP structure.
 The data controls the following aspects of the kernel's configuration:

-- · Marshaling and routing of messages

-- Verifying installation
+- · Marshaling and routing of messages - · Verifying installation tracing component

-- Communication mode

-- Tracing
+- · Communications mode - Tracing

-See "The configuration file" on page 47 for a full description of the configuration file.
+See "The configuration file" on page 62 for a full description of the configuration file.
+See the WebSphere Business Integrator documentation for information on configuring that product to work with the kernel.